hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
 * The *kubectl* CLI tool, together with the kubeconfig file for accessing the K8s cluster
-* The Helm CLI tool, version 3.12.0 or later
+* The *helm* CLI tool, version 3.12.0 or later
-* A domain and a list of subdomain to generate the SSL certificate and host your applications in the cluster
+* A domain and a list of subdomains to generate the SSL certificate and host the applications in the cluster

 ### Set up the load balancer with MetalLB